-We currently operate primarily at three locations in California and New Mexico.
+We currently operate primarily at our locations in California, New Mexico and Arizona.
 All of our current operating facilities are located on land that is leased from third parties.
-We also currently lease facilities in Arizona and own land in New Mexico, which we plan to develop further to support the assembly of our next generation spaceships and develop a new astronaut campus and training facility, respectively.
 We believe that such facilities meet our current and future anticipated needs.